 Primary attractions are sea kayaking and orca whale watching by boat or air tours.
 It is home to the alpacas (believe it or not!) & harbor seals, and plenty of dining experiences, museums & antique shops.

 Friday Harbor is the gateway to San Juan Island.
-Ferry dock, restaurants, lodging, boat, kayak, bike, and car rentals.
-The Whale Museum, San Juan Historical Museum, and San Juan Community Theatre are here.
+The ferry dock is here as well as tons of food and lodging options.
+The Whale Museum, San Juan Historical Museum, and San Juan Community Theatre are also here.

-KNOW THIS: The Scenic Byway is divided into 3 segments which include marine highway and 2 beautiful islands:
+The Scenic Byway is divided into 3 segments which include a marine highway and 2 beautiful islands:

-SAN JUAN ISLANDS SCENIC BYWAY – Quick guide, HERE.
+From Friday Harbor, you can drive the SAN JUAN ISLANDS SCENIC BYWAY – Quick guide HERE.
 You can travel the Scenic Byway with or without a car: bring your bikes, take the shuttle bus, rent a car or hitchhike since it’s legal here.
-Read HERE.
+More information HERE.

-South Beach – Day use.
-Longest beach in the San Juan Islands.
+- South Beach – Day use.
+The longest beach in the San Juan Islands.

 Cattle Point – a small cove with beach access.